-Exceptionally, the police and prosecution may also collect personal information for national security purposes (see footnote 317 and Annex II, section 3.2.1.2).
+Exceptionally, the police and prosecution may also collect personal information for national security purposes (see footnote 327 and Annex II, section 3.2.1.2).
 In addition, the Korean military intelligence agency (the Defense Security Support Command, which is established under the Ministry of Defence), has powers in the area of national security.
 However, as explained in Annex II, section 3.1, it is only responsible for military intelligence and only carries out surveillance of civilians where this is necessary to conduct its military functions.
 In particular, it can only investigate military personnel, civilian employees of the military, persons in military training, persons in military reserve or recruit service and prisoners of war (Article 1 Military Court Act).
-When collecting communication information for national security purposes, the Defense Security Support Command is subject to the limitations and safeguards laid down by the CPPA and its Enforcement Decree, as described in more detail in section 3.3.1.1.
+When collecting communication information for national security purposes, the Defense Security Support Command is subject to the limitations and safeguards laid down by the CPPA and its Enforcement Decree.